lis-epfl/apg_trajectory_tracking/README.md

 ## Installation

+We recommend using python 3.8 or newer.
 Install all requirements in a virtual environment with:
 ``` bash
 python -m venv env
 source env/bin/activate